allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 The cache is managed fully by CPUs.
 Moreover, it is relatively small, usually has a few megabytes.

 The memory/RAM is vastly used by databases.
+It has several great advantages:

+- assures fast random access (you will read more about that in the next paragraph)
-It assures fast random access and its size may be pretty big.
-AWS RDS cloud service [provides instances](https://aws.amazon.com/rds/instance-types/) with a few terabytes of memory available.
+- its size may be pretty big (AWS RDS cloud service [provides instances](https://aws.amazon.com/rds/instance-types/) with a few terabytes of memory available).

 Cons?
-It is not persistent - you lose the data when power is off.
-Moreover, the cost may be relatively high.
+You lose the data when the power supply is off.
+Moreover, it is pretty expensive (compared to the disk).

-The cons of a memory are the pros of a disk storage.
+Finally, the cons of a memory are the pros of a disk storage.
 It's cheap and data will remain there even if we lose the power.
 However, there are no free lunches!
 The catch is that we need to be careful about random and sequential access.
 Reading from the disk is fast, but only under certain conditions!
 I'll try to explain them simply.

 ### Random and sequential access